zmeers/ggparliament/paper/paper.md

 Visualizing legislatures can be done in a variety of formats - usually in a JavaScript framework. `ggparliament` seeks to implement the flexibility from JavaScript in `R`. `R` users will find they can use a similar syntax to the popular `ggplot2` package to generate a visualization of a legislative body.
 In particular, `ggparliament` exists in `R` because it is a statistical computing language that many political scientists use in research.

 `ggparliament` is useful research tool for a variety of social science disciplines, including quantitative political science.
-It is particularly beneficisl for political scientists who research political institutions, including but not limited to electoral systems or legislative politics. `ggparliament` has several default layouts, representing different legislative chambers e.g. the United Kingdom's House of Commons, Australia's horseshoe-shaped parliament, or the widely-used semicircle legislative chamber.
+It is particularly beneficial for political scientists who research political institutions, including but not limited to electoral systems or legislative politics. `ggparliament` has several default layouts, representing different legislative chambers e.g. the United Kingdom's House of Commons, Australia's horseshoe-shaped parliament, or the widely-used semicircle legislative chamber.

 ![](ggparliament_layouts.png)